 You must have your certificate of eligibility (COE) and the home you are refinancing must be your primary residence.

-You have been investing years into your home mortgage and built up significant home equity.
-If you’re considering ways to leverage that equity and turn some of it into cash then an FHA cash-out refinance loan might be a great way to lower your payments and pocket some extra cash.
-In most cases, you can refinance up to 85% of the value of your home and get paid a lump sum at closing which is called cash-out.
-(Please note – the total finance charges may be higher over the life of your loan).
+You have been investing years into your home mortgage and built up some home equity.
+If you’re considering ways to leverage that equity and turn some of it into cash, then an FHA cash-out refinance loan might be a great way to lower your payments and pocket some extra cash.
+In most cases, you can refinance up to 80% of the value of your home and get paid a lump sum at closing which is called cash-out.

 FHA Cash Out Refinance Guidelines

-- You can cashout up to 85% of the appraised value
+You can cash out up to 80% of the appraised value

 Looking to get some cash out from your existing Jumbo Loan?
 If you are in a position of having high equity in your home, a jumbo cash-out refinance loan can provide you with a large source of funds that can be used to pay off consumer debts, credit cards, make home improvements or help finance your child’s college expenses.

 Income from W-2’s required

 Up to $3 million loan amount limits

 How Does a Conventional Cash Out Refinance Work?